teamniteo/handbook/work-process/apps.md

 #### Usage

-Signal is to be used primarily sending confidential information that must never be shared over Slack, and timely instant messaging at conferences and IRLs.
+Signal is to be used primarily for sending confidential information that must never be shared over Slack, and timely instant messaging at conferences and IRLs.
 All other instant messaging should remain on Slack.

 #### Niteo Group Chat